The Early Cricket Library

 Cricket Archive

 Internet resource – A wonderful source of information.
-If you want scorecards, averages, names – here they are.
-In a sense, this site is aimed at providing the view of early cricket that Cricket Archive misses out.
+If you want scorecards, averages and the like.
+In a sense, my site is aimed at providing the view of early cricket that Cricket Archive misses out.
 On the other hand, Cricket Archive provides the information that this site does not.
 It lives behind a paywall, fifty quid per annum.

 The Association of Cricket Statisticians and Historians

 Internet resource – website of the wonderful ASC.
 There is much material on Eighteenth Century cricket.
-Digital membership, twenty five pounds per annum.
+Digital membership is twenty five pounds per annum.